Florida Man Pleads Guilty to Phony Facebook Share Scam

-A South Florida man charged with running an $11 million scam involving non-existent shares in companies including Facebook Inc. (FB) and Groupon Inc. (GRPN) was taken into custody after pleading guilty to criminal charges.
+A South Florida man charged with running an $11 million scam involving non-existent shares in companies including Facebook Inc. (FB:US) and Groupon Inc. (GRPN:US) was taken into custody after pleading guilty to criminal charges.

 John Mattera, 50, who operated Praetorian Global Fund Ltd., pleaded guilty today in Manhattan to three criminal counts -- conspiracy, securities fraud and wire fraud -- and tried to plead guilty to a fourth, money laundering.
 U.S. District Judge Richard Sullivan declined Mattera’s request to remain free on bail, ordering him jailed after a two-hour hearing.